omarAlexis1999/ioet-exercise/README.md

 For its implementation, the maven file must be compiled, to install the Junit dependencies.

-There is a main class which is executed, and in which some methods are implemented, to execute you must have a file of employees with their schedules, and you must copy the path to change it in the main class.
+There is a Main class which is executed, and in which some methods are implemented, to execute you must have a file of employees with their schedules, and you must copy the path to change it in the Main class.

 At the end of the execution of the main class, a file is generated in the path **C:/Coincidences.txt**, which can be modified to preference.

+It is recommended to open the project with an **IDE** like **Eclipse** or **Netbeans**, that will facilitate the execution and manipulation of methods.

 **Each method of the project is commented which will give more information.**